sthysel/cookiecutter-kivymd/README.md

 # Cookiecutter KivyMD template (Version 0.0.1)

-This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) KivyMD template to automate the start of a new Kivy project.

-It generates the framework to develop, build and deploy a
+This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) KivyMD template to automate the creation of a new [Kivy](https://kivy.org) project.
+It provides a containerized android build environment to build and deploy the application to an attached android device.

 ## Quickstart